 Need some gut-loving Resistant Starch Recipes.
 Want to know what Resistant starch is and why you should be eating it.
 Check out Resistant Starch: What is it and Why you need it?

-Here’re 7 of the best resistant starch recipes using potato, rice, plantains and banana flour.
+Here’re 7 resistant starch recipes using potato, rice, plantains and banana flour.

 1. Sweet Potato Gnocchi with Brown Butter Sauce – Simple Roots Wellness